jtvaughan/tsukuyomi/README.md

    single-[session](http://en.wikipedia.org/wiki/Session_(computer_science\)),
    local [web applications](http://en.wikipedia.org/wiki/Web_application).
    In fact, they are only web applications because web browsers are perfect front-ends for graphical applications.
-In other words, is easy to design nice, functional UIs in [HTML5](http://en.wikipedia.org/wiki/HTML5), [CSS](http://en.wikipedia.org/wiki/CSS), and
+In other words, it is easy to design nice, functional UIs in [HTML5](http://en.wikipedia.org/wiki/HTML5), [CSS](http://en.wikipedia.org/wiki/CSS), and